Berlin Schönefeld Airport

-On 25 October 2020 the Schönefeld name and IATA code ceased to exist, marking its closure as an independent airport, with large parts of its infrastructure being incorporated into the new Berlin Brandenburg Airport (IATA: BER, ICAO: EDDB) as its Terminal 5 with its sections renamed to K, L, M and Q. However by November 2022, Terminal 5 had been closed for good.
+On 25 October 2020 the Schönefeld name and IATA code SXF ceased to exist, marking its closure as an independent airport, with large parts of its infrastructure being incorporated into the new Berlin Brandenburg Airport (IATA: BER, ICAO: EDDB) as its Terminal 5.
+However by November 2022, the refurbished Terminal 5 had been closed for good without being put in operation.

 History

 First years, World War II, and GDR period: 1934–1990

 On 15 October 1934, construction began to build three 800 m long runways to serve the Henschel aircraft plant in Schönefeld.
 By the end of the Second World War, over 14,000 aircraft had been built.
 On 22 April 1945, the facilities were occupied by Soviet troops, and the plant was dismantled and demolished.
 By late 1947, the railway connection had been repaired and agricultural machinery was built and repaired on the site.

 In 1946, the Soviet Air Forces moved from Johannisthal Air Field to Schönefeld, including the civil airline Aeroflot.
 In 1947, the Soviet Military Administration in Germany approved the construction of a civilian airport at the site.

 A stipulation of the Four Power Agreement following World War II was a total ban on German carriers' participation in air transport to Berlin, where access was restricted to American, British, French, and Soviet airlines.
 Since Schönefeld airport was located outside the city boundaries of Berlin, this restriction did not apply.
 Thus, aircraft of the East German flag carrier Interflug could use Schönefeld airport, while West German Lufthansa was denied access to Tegel or Tempelhof airports.